 Requirements

 It is possible to apply Terrain Shader only to a selection on the image.
 Before opening the Terrain Shader dialog box, use any of the Adobe Photoshop selection tools (Marquee tool, Lasso tool, Magic Wand tool or Quick Selection tool) to create a selection (or multiple selections of the same layer).
 Open the Terrain Shader dialog box and make sure the Apply to selection only check box is checked.
-If the option was unchecked, checking it will display a warning message that indicates only color maps and shaded relief will be applied to the selected area even though the preview doesn't show it.
+If the option was unchecked, checking it will display a warning message that indicates only colour maps and shaded relief/texture shading will be applied to the selected area even though the preview doesn't show it.

 Terrain Shader Dialog Box